Trump's Supreme Court pick takes his place on the bench

 Katyal's representation of one side in the case presented Gorsuch with a decision about whether to recuse, or sit the case out.
 But as expected, he remained on the bench.
 Justices often hear cases argued by their former law clerks or people from law firms where they once worked.

 The court's newest justice showed no freshman anxiety Monday, jumping into the questioning barely 15 minutes after the first argument began.
-He asked a series of questions then said, "Sorry for taking up so much time."
+He asked more than two dozen questions and said at one point, "I'm sorry for taking up so much time, I apologize."

 Gorsuch was sworn in April 10, and the other eight justices met three days later in their regular private conference to discuss which cases to hear next term.
 The court said he did not take part in that discussion, preferring to concentrate on the 13 cases to be argued by April 26.